vercel/next.js/docs/api-reference/next/server.md

 These native Web API objects are extended to give you more control over how you manipulate and configure a response, based on the incoming requests.

-The function signature is defined as the following:
+The function signature is defined as follows:

 ```ts
 type NextMiddlewareResult = NextResponse | Response | null